 The membership of the Society shall consist of individuals who have met the National Society qualifications required for membership.

 The granting of membership in the Society indicates that the individual will abide by the Constitution and Bylaws of the Society.

+3. CATEGORIES OF MEMBERS

+There shall be two categories of members in The Society.
+These shall be called Voting Members, each of whom shall be entitled to one vote at a meeting of the members and Non-Voting members, each of whom shall not be entitled to vote at a meeting of members, in accordance with the duly approved Regulations of the Society.

+Voting and Non-Voting Members

+Membership shall be classified as follows: